AI Agent Index

 Pros

-• Proprietary search index covering 500 billion+ URLs built with models trained from scratch provides independence from Google and Bing result reselling, enabling search quality and customization that wrapper-based alternatives cannot match, with Exa Highlights processing up to 25 trillion tokens per week.
+• Proprietary search index covering 500 billion+ URLs, built with models trained from scratch, provides independence from Google and Bing result reselling.
+That enables search quality and customization wrapper-based alternatives cannot match, with Exa Highlights processing up to 25 trillion tokens per week.

-• $361M total funding including a $250M Series C led by Andreessen Horowitz at $2.2 billion valuation signals category-defining institutional conviction, with Benchmark, Lightspeed, Y Combinator, and NVIDIA as investors providing ecosystem access across the full AI value chain.
+• $361M total funding, including a $250M Series C led by Andreessen Horowitz at a $2.2 billion valuation, signals category-defining institutional conviction.
+Benchmark, Lightspeed, Y Combinator, and NVIDIA as investors provide ecosystem access across the full AI value chain.

 • Named enterprise adoption by category-defining AI companies: Cognition uses Exa to power all web access for the Devin AI developer agent, and HubSpot completed 2.7 million enrichments through an agentic lead engine powered by Exa, confirming production-grade reliability at scale.